drewcook/drewcook/README.md

 <!-- markdownlint-disable -->
-# Hi, I'm Drew 🤙🏼
+# Hi, I'm Drew (dco) 🤙🏼

-I'm a fullstack developer working in Web3. :rocket:
+I'm a fullstack developer working in Web3. 🚀

-Currently, I'm working on the [Alkimiya Protocol][0] ⏳, where we are building financial markets around the primitive of blockspace.
+Currently, I'm working on the [Alkimiya Protocol][0], where we are building financial markets around the primitive of blockspace. ⏳

-Some past impact I've made:
+### Some past impact I've made:
 - Full-time core contributor to the [Aave Protocol][1], on the app interface and developer SDKs
 - Built a winning ETHDenver '22 hackathon project with the [Arbor Protocol][2], a generative music-making NFT platform with royalties baked in
 - Graduated from [Zero-Knowlege University][3] as part of Cohort 3